jamesrbowles/JS-Mixed-Messages/README.md

-# Muhammad Ali random quote generator #
+# Boxer random quote generator #

-Every time a user runs this program they will get a random quote said by Muhammad Ali
+Every time a user runs this program they will get a random famous quote by a boxer

 ## Purpose ##